The Sentimental Bloke: Cast

+Development

 C. J. Dennis' original book had been a best seller since its publication in 1915.
 It was read by executive J. D. Williams who gave Raymond Longford a copy and suggested it might make a good movie.
 Longford gave it to his partner Lottie Lyell and she was supportive.

 Finance was provided by an Adelaide company, the Southern Cross Feature Film Company who had funded The Woman Suffers.
 C. J. Dennis was reluctant to give away the movie rights for fear it would affect book sales, however he eventually agreed after prolonged negotiations and a royalty payment of £1,000, half the film's budget.
+(Another account says Dennis' fee was £950.)

+In March 1918 it was announced that Southern Cross had bought the rights and Longford would produce.
+In April Dennis arrived in Adelaide to give his thoughts on the script.
+He said Bloke had sold over 100,000 copies while its sequel Ginger Mick had sold more than 70,000 copies.

-Lyell is thought to have co-authored the screenplay which relocated the story from Melbourne to Woolloomooloo in Sydney.
+Dennis had tried to write the script himself but found it too difficult, so Lottie Lyell did it.
+The script relocated the story from Melbourne to Woolloomooloo in Sydney.

 Arthur Tauchert had extensive experience working in suburban vaudeville but had only made two short movies prior to this.